microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 Let's see how to add a new module.
 This will add a new FHIR Resource type that we can create or delete using FhirBlaze.

 1. Select a resource from [FHIR.org](https://www.hl7.org/fhir/resourcelist.html) that is not already included as a module in the FhirBlaze solution.
 Choose one that you have data for in your FHIR service.
 It's recommended to use a patient centric resource that exists in your FHIR service like encounter or immunization.
 Query you FHIR service so confirm you have resources to match the resource you are extended.
+  - It's highly recommended to choose a resource that already exists in your FHIR service.
+Check to see what data you have in your FHIR service before choosing a resource type.
+If you want to use a resource type where you don't have data, please find sample data online and add it to your FHIR service.

 2. In **Solution Explorer**, right-click the **FhirBlaze** solution, select **Add**, and then select **New Project**.